-Sprain or Strain in Ridgeland MS
+Sprain or Strain in Ridgeland

 Do you have a sprain or strain in Ridgeland?
-Have you ever thought about the complex structure throughout your body that allows you to move while still somehow managing to keep our joints and bones in position?
+Have you ever thought about the complex structure throughout your body that allows you to move while still somehow managing to keep your joints and bones in position?
 As complex as this process is, it is controlled by three primary structures; muscles, ligaments, and your nervous system.
 While each one of these structures wouldn’t be able to function without the other, they each serve their own purpose.
 Throughout this short article, Action Chiropractic will provide you with some general information about this system and some of the potential injuries that can occur if it is not functioning properly.

-The Difference Between Muscles and Ligaments
+The Difference Between Muscles and Ligaments in Ridgeland

 While most people know how important proper muscle function is, few people have stopped to think about everything that they control.
-Whether you are walking to get the mail, talking to a friend, digesting a meal, or pumping blood throughout your body, muscles are the primary work horse behind these actions.
-Without muscles you wouldn’t be able to accomplish these things, and unfortunately wouldn’t be alive reading this article.
+Whether you are walking to get the mail, talking to a friend, digesting a meal, or pumping blood throughout your body, muscles are the primary workhorse behind these actions.
+Without muscles, you wouldn’t be able to accomplish these things, and unfortunately wouldn’t be alive reading this article.
 With how important muscles are to people, it should be no surprise that they have a very complex design.
 Muscles are built in a way that allows them to transform energy into motion, grow with added stress, and heal if not damaged beyond self-repair.
 Needless to say, keeping your muscles healthy and functioning properly is essential to life, and your nervous system plays the most important role in this process.

-In contrast to muscles who are all about motion, ligaments serve the primary purpose of maintaining stability and support.
+In contrast to muscles that are all about motion, ligaments serve the primary purpose of maintaining stability and support.
 Ligaments are the piece of the puzzle that are responsible for keeping bones in their proper position, including your spine.
 Without strong and healthy ligaments, it would be impossible to form joints, and the motion created by your muscles would serve no purpose.
 To create this stability, a ligament crosses a joint and attaches at each end.
 While one ligament maybe enough to create support in smaller joints, often multiple ligaments work together in areas such as the knee or ankle.
 When functioning properly, with the correct signals from your nervous system, ligaments are built to withstand tremendous forces.
 In fact, many of the ligaments in your body are much stronger than bone.

 What is a Sprain or Strain?

 Everyone has probably heard of a strain or sprain and the two terms are usually grouped together.
-However, they each actually refer to a different type of injury, and occur by different mechanisms.
+However, they each actually refer to a different type of injury and occur by different mechanisms.
 Knowing the difference between the two and how to detect them plays a very important role in preventing these injuries from happening, and deciding which treatment avenue is best.
 While this article will provide you with some general information, the best way to determine which type of injury may have occurred is to consult with a trained health care professional.
 Our doctors at Action Chiropractic can assist you with this process.